naudo/lectures/pgsql.md

 vagrant@precise32:~$ sudo apt-get update
 ````

 Check to see if there is a version of pg >= 9.2 yet.
-Don't worry if there
+If there is, feel
+free to skip ahead to installing with apt.
+If it doesn't exist, Don't
-isn't.
-We'll work around it.
+worry, we'll work around it.

 ```bash
 vagrant@precise32:~$ sudo apt-cache search postgresql | grep postgresql-9.